MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/FY26 VTD_Demos/DEMO_part2_session4_IRM_risky_ai.md

-# Session 1 - Demo 4 - Create an Insider Risk Management policy
+# Session 2 - Demo 4 - Create an Insider Risk Management policy for Risky AI Usage

 In this demo, you'll see how an administrator enables insider risk detection and quickly creates a policy to identify potential data exfiltration.
 The demo shows how to turn on the required indicators and use a quick policy to start detecting risky user activity with minimal setup.